vidardb/docs/docs/specification.md

 This document describes the tech specification of VidarDB.

+## Fast Analytics

+Of course, performance improvements must be reported using a standard methodology to allow for system to system comparisons.
+We have executed six of the global standard TPC-H query tests with a 20 GB standard dataset using a commodity laptop.
+Although only six of the tests are being reported here, others are in progress.

+The speed improvement varies with the query performed, but the average performance improvement shows a 10 times increase over PostgreSQL alone.
+To assure an ‘apples to apples’ comparison, we didn’t build any extra indexes on the data, and used only a single process.
+These 6 queries contain both scan and join, where we forced both systems to use the widely accepted hash join.

+The VidarDB extension is much better than the PostgreSQL alone, and the order of magnitude increase in query speed has a direct cost benefit in execution time, hardware cost, and finally labour cost of the analysts creating information from a data set.

 ## Fast Data Ingestion

 Of course, performance improvements must be reported using a standard methodology to allow for system to system comparisons.
 We have executed the global standard TPC-H data ingestion benchmark tests on both HDD and SSD with randomized input of the lineitem table (the biggest table in the dataset), scaling from 100 MB to 50 GB.